BlancheLo/Practice-Complex-SQL-Queries/README.md

 # Practice-Complex-SQL-Queries
-I will write 9 SQL Queries to practice intermediate to complex SQL queries.
+I wrote 9 SQL Queries to practice intermediate to complex SQL queries.

 Query 1: Write a SQL Query to fetch all the duplicate records in a table.